Welcome to hoboR: An R package for the analysis of HOBO weather data

 For readers

-can deal with and sort duplicates out.
-Most duplicates are generated by replacing batteries or retrieving data, etc. This clean data frame can be summarized by time and the sensors of the model device, like temperature, relative humidity and precipitation, mean and standard deviation, or mins and max records by implementing meanhobo()
+hoboR is an R package that processes CSV files from HOBO weather stations and data loggers.
+The best way to start your project with hoboR is to organize the downloaded CSV files from HOBO in a single directory.
+Using the hobobinder() function, all CSV files will be bound into a single data frame.
+For example, if you have 10 locations, you should have 10 folders, each containing all the CSVs.
+This group of weather records typically includes duplicate entries that hobocleaner() can handle and sort out.
+Most duplicates are generated by replacing batteries or retrieving data, etc. This clean data frame can be summarized by time and the sensors of the model device, like temperature, relative humidity, and precipitation, mean and standard deviation, or mins and max records by implementing meanhobo().

-functions to adjust the HOBO devices at a baseline for all the HOBO loggers, crucial for microclimate studies.
-A couple of customized functions are also available, an example of the analysis of a buck bait experiment to investigate the incidence of sudden oak death (SOD) disease and environmental changes in Southern Oregon.
+The HOBO sensors might fail due to environmental issues and other issues.
+To identify such mail functionality, a series of functions, including identify impossiblevalues() and sensorfailures(), is available.
+Additional functionality for subsetting by time intervals using hoborange(), and snapshots of time intervals using timestamp().
+A calibration guide for HOBO data loggers used in microclimate experiments can be accessed and evaluated using the calibrator() and correction() functions to establish a baseline for all HOBO loggers, which is crucial for microclimate studies.
+A couple of customized functions are also available, including an example analysis of a buck bait experiment to investigate the incidence of sudden oak death (SOD) disease and environmental changes in Southern Oregon.

 For coders